markblundeberg/bitcoincash.org/spec/2019-11-15-schnorrmultisig.md

 * If the number of valid signatures is equal to M, return True.
 * If the number of valid signatures is equal to 0, return False. (must be checked after previous)

-Whereas execution of the original OP_CHECKMULTISIG counts as N+1 opcodes (towards the 201 opcode limit), the new mode will count as M+1 opcodes (towards the 201 opcode limit). ** TODO : HOW IS SIGOPS COUNT AFFECTED **
+Whereas execution of the original OP_CHECKMULTISIG counts as N+1 opcodes (towards the 201 opcode limit), the new mode will count as M+1 opcodes (towards the 201 opcode limit).
+Note that the current sigops counting will be unaffected in this mechanism -- i.e., it will count as 20 sigops [except in some P2SH scripts where it will count as N sigops](https://github.com/bitcoin/bips/blob/master/bip-0016.mediawiki).
+However, I recommend that in a new SigOps2 accounting, the number of actual signature checks be used for both mechanism, with NULL signatures contributing 0 sigops (can vary for old mode, but is either 0 or M for new mode).

 ## Triggering and execution mechanism